 Next I added some rough measurements based on the kit’s measurements and our wall measurements.
 Finally, I “layered” the molding I wanted to add on top to totally visualize what I wanted the finished product to look like.

-2. Cutting the pieces and getting the major parts assembled.
+2. Cutting the pieces and getting the major parts of the bed assembled

 The Murphy bed kit we used came with an incredibly detailed plan complete with painfully detailed (but not difficult to follow) instructions and a cut list.
 We started off by cutting, sanding (and more sanding because plywood sucks), and assembling the major parts of the bed.